 Some zones to consider for your classroom include:

-Reading Zone.
 Create a classroom library with bookshelves and a seating area with an area rug and bean bags.
-This should be a flexible space for the students to sit in for storytime or to sit in and read independently.
+This should be a flexible space for the students to sit in for Storytime or to sit in and read independently.

 Learning-friendly classroom design is a popular topic in the education world.
 Many teachers, especially in their first year, are working with a non-existent budget and hand-me-down furniture from the school district.